Blackberrii/StatScape/README.md

 ## Commands

-The bot responds to the following commands:

-* `!commands` - Shows this list of commands
-* `!lookup <username>` - Displays a player's skill levels, experience, and ranks for all OSRS skills
+The bot now uses an interactive menu system with a single command:

-* `!bosskc <username>` - Shows kill counts for all OSRS bosses the player has killed
+* `!stats <username>` - Opens an interactive menu to view all OSRS statistics
-* `!clues <username>` - Displays the number of completed clue scrolls for each difficulty

 Example:
 ```
-!lookup zezima
+!stats zezima
-!bosskc woox
-!clues b0aty
 ```

+Once the menu appears, you can click buttons to view:
+- Skills - Displays levels, experience, and ranks for all OSRS skills
+- Boss KC - Shows kill counts for all OSRS bosses (with pagination)
+- Clue Scrolls - Displays completed clue scroll counts by difficulty

+## Interactive Interface

+The new button-based interface provides an easier way to view different statistics:
+1. Type `!stats` followed by a player name
+2. Click the buttons to switch between different stat views
+3. For boss kill counts, use the Previous/Next buttons to navigate through pages

-## Cloud Deployment for personal usage
+## Cloud Deployment

 To deploy on Google Cloud Run: